 Author's Notes: Hello again.
 I know this chapter came out very late (my last update was February), but as said before, my main focus is Code Geass Megiddo and that updates for this story would be infrequent.
 Not that I don't enjoy writing it of course.
 Anyway, this is obviously my twist on the White Base's visit to Luna II in MSG, though if it weren't for Wakkein, and the fact the planet itself is named Jericho "II", it would have probably been hard to make that connection.

 Moving along, as you all likely figured out, yes Unit Beta and Unit Gamma are essentially painted in (UC) Titans and Char Aznable colors respectively.
 Blue has always been Sleggar's trademark color, even in the original series, and if there's anyone besides Char that warrants piloting a red Gundam, then Sayla is the one.
 Unit Alpha itself is now painted in the RX-78's "Rollout" colors (minus the grey parts), and thus can at long last live up to its title as the "White Mobile Suit".
-And finally, for their respective personal insignia, Amuro's has his trademark red A, Sleggar's is based on the Clan Snow Raven insignia from Battletech (only with no diamond, a blue phoenix instead of a raven and a sword instead of an icicle) and Sayla's is an expy of the Razgriz Squadron insignia from Ace Combat 5.
+And finally, for their respective personal insignia, Amuro's has his trademark red A, Sleggar's is based on his own original emblem (at least from Mobile Suit Gundam side materials) and Sayla's is Char's OYW emblem.

 Following that, for anyone that cares, this is the Shrike Squadron layout: